CsatiZoltan/t8code-wiki/Configure-Options.md

 For an overview of the full installation process, please see the [Installation](https://github.com/holke/t8code/wiki/Installation) page.

 ### Options
+     uses a fraction of the test cases to speed up development (WARNING: use with care)

 | Option | Description | Default value (if existing) |
 |-----|-------|---|